The God Of Peace (EL Shalom) | God Names

 👇

-In Quran from "The Book Of Mary" or "AL-Imran", the letters "Alif-Lam-Mim" or "A L M" literally refers to "Shalom" in Hebrew.
+In Quran from "The Book Of Imran" or "AL-Imran" the Grandfather of Mary and Jesus Emmanuel, the letters "Alif-Lam-Mim" or "A L M" literally refers to "Shalom" in Hebrew.

-There is no single consensus definition; It is believed to be a mystery or a sign from God and there are many explanations from scholars :
+There is no single consensus definition; It is believed to be a mystery or a sign from God and there are many explanations from scholars.
+Here's some explanations :

 Many Islamic traditions teach that the true meaning is known only to Allah.